-The Director of Children's Programs (DCP) and Director of Maud Morgan Arts (DMMA) oversee the afterschool, summer, and teen employment programs.
-The DCP/DMMA work closely with other local groups to foster community development as well as with education programs to augment the current programs.
+The Director of Children's Programs (DCP) oversees the afterschool, summer, and teen employment programs.
+The DCP works closely with other local groups to foster community development as well as with education programs to augment the current programs.
 The Children's Programs Registration Coordinator will handle all registration and waitlists, student permissions and files, billing and financial aid with the support of the Children's Programs Leadership Team.